Sieboldianus/TagMaps/README.md

 3. Run `tagmaps` within folder `resources`.
 Output files will be saved to `/02_Output`
    - 2 shapefiles in auto-selected UTM projection, one containing all tag cluster and one with the overall location clusters
 3. Visualize shapefiles, e.g. using ESRI ArcGIS
-   - download `BasemapLayout_World.mxd` from [resources folder](/resources/) and replace missing links with 2 resulting Shapefiles in `/02_Output`
+   - download `BasemapLayout_World.mxd` from [resources folder](/resources/) and replace missing links with 2 resulting shapefiles in `/02_Output`
    - adjust minimum and maximum font sizes, weighting formula or other metrics to your needs.

 **Some background**:

-Tag Maps Package can be used with any tagged & spatially referenced data, but it has been specifically deveoped with Social Media data in mind (Flickr, Twitter etc.).
+Tag Maps package can be used with any tagged & spatially referenced data, but it has been specifically developed with Social Media data in mind (Flickr, Twitter etc.).
 There're two ways to load input data:

 1. Unfiltered raw data